ashivaram23/renderer/README.md

 This program renders 3D scenes with global illumination using Monte Carlo path tracing.

 ![Stanford dragon](dragon.png)
-*Scene at `scenes/dragon.json`.
-871,416 triangles rendered at 32 samples per pixel in 25.81 s on 2017 MacBook Pro with i7-7700HQ*
+*Scene at `scenes/dragon/dragon.json` with 871,416 triangles.
+Rendered with 32 samples per pixel at 1080x720 resolution in 8.15 s on an Intel i7-7700HQ CPU.*

 ## Build